 - Turn story time into learning time.
 The critical thinking skills gained through literacy help children better connect complex subjects such as science and math.
 As you read with your child, encourage them to predict what might come next in a story.
 Follow up by asking, “How do you know?” or “Why do you think that?”
 Help your child make connections between the story and their own experiences.
 For example, when reading a story about the beach, have your child tell you about the last time they went to the beach.
 Making predictions, communicating understanding and drawing connections are all part of STEAM learning.

 - Play and explore with water.
-Odds are, your child loves playing with toys during bath time.
-This is also a perfect opportunity to help your child explore concepts like sinking, floating, capacity and weight.
-Give your child measuring cups, plastic containers and funnels, and then ask him how much water he thinks will fill a container or which container is the largest and why.
+Odds are that your child loves playing with toys during bath time.
+This is also a perfect opportunity to help your child explore concepts such as sinking, floating, capacity and weight.
+Give your child measuring cups, plastic containers and funnels, then ask them how much water will fill a container or which container is the largest and why.

 - Establish a creation station.
 Gather leftover cardboard tubes and boxes, construction paper, string, tape, glue and crayons and designate a place in your home as a creation station.
 Encourage children to create art and build skyscrapers, roller coasters and other structures to help them engage in engineering design and make connections with the arts, technology and mathematics.